kkirchheim/pytorch-ood/docs/examples.rst

 Softmax vs. Energy
 ---------------------

-Compare the Maximum Softmax baseline method to Energy Based Out-of-Distribution Detection.
+Compare the Maximum Softmax baseline method to Energy Based Out-of-Distribution Detection with a model trained from scratch.

 .. literalinclude:: ../examples/energy_softmax.py